 The business intends to continue its focus on special products through internalcapability building and strategic partnerships in the market place to promote its productsin different parts of the world.

-Key user industries for this business are Abrasives Refractories Steel PhotovoltaicBrake linings Nuclear energy Wooden laminates Friction composites Semiconductor andothers.
+Key user industries for this business are Abrasives Refractories Steel PhotovoltaicBrake linings Nuclear energy Wooden laminates Friction composites Diesel ParticulateFilter Semiconductor and others.

 The business has captive bauxite mines sand mines and a captive power plant.

-The Fused Alumina installed capacity globally is around 2 million tons with majorcapacities being in China.
+The Fused Alumina installed capacity globally continued to be around 2 milliontons with major capacities being in China some of which could possibly be shut due to newenvironment regulations.
 The Company is largely a local player with customers based inIndia.
 Apart from the domestic players imported products have a visible share in theIndian market.
-Competitive imports become favourable or unfavourable depending on FreeTrade Agreements between countries duty structures and exchange rates.
+Competitive imports become favourable or unfavourable depending on FreeTrade Agreements between countries duty structures country specific developments andexchange rates.

 In the Fused Zirconia space the global capacity could be approximately 0.07 milliontons.
-China would occupy around twenty five percent of the global market.
-The Company witha capacity of 0.01 million tons is the third in the world.
+China would occupy around 25 per cent of the global market.
+The Company with acapacity of 0.01 million tons is a significant player globally.

 The Company continues to retain its position as one of the reputed manufacturers ofSilicon Carbide and Fused Zirconia.

-The Electrominerals business recorded revenues of '3396 million compared to last yearstandalone revenues of '3299 million.
+The Electrominerals business recorded revenues of Rs4055 million compared to last yearstandalone revenues of Rs3191 million.

 Key Financial Summary

-During the year the Company generated Rs.1769 million of cash surplus from itsoperations on a standalone basis.
+During the year the Company generated Rs1316 million of cash surplus from itsoperations on a standalone basis.